-To understand the basics of android application development, please take a look at http://developer.android.com/guide/ ](http://developer.android.com/guide/)

-This guide and all included demo applications are currently using the API Level 8, which is supported in android 2.2 and above.
+To understand the basics of android application development, please take a look at the Android Developer Guide.
+This guide and all included demo applications are currently using a minimum API Level of 16, which is supported in android 4.1 and above.